-Assessing evidence for selective publication bias, citation bias, methodological bias, and investigator effects
+Assessing evidence for selective publication bias, citation bias, and methodological bias.
 Alongside testing for the decline effect, we also wanted to determine whether publication bias and/or methodological bias may have contributed to the large effect sizes reported in this field, and whether there was any evidence for citation bias.
-In new and emerging topics, large effect sizes can be driven by authors and high-impact journals selectively publishing novel and ground-breaking results with large effect sizes [65].
-If selective publication bias was evident among studies testing for effects of ocean acidification on fish behaviour, there would be a positive relationship between effect size magnitude and journal impact factor sensu [29].
+In new and emerging topics, large effect sizes can be driven by authors and highimpact journals selectively publishing novel and ground-breaking results with large effect sizes [62].
+If selective publication bias was evident among studies testing for effects of ocean acidification on fish behaviour, there would be a positive relationship between effect size magnitude and journal impact factor sensu [28].
 Thus, to determine if selective publication bias could be present in this field, we visually assessed the relationship between the journal impact factor (for the year of online publication) and the mean effect size magnitude for each study.
-It is important to note here that we did not compute weighted mean effect size magnitudes for each study, but simply computed the mean of the raw effect size magnitudes as calculated in the section Visualizing the decline effect using raw effect size magnitudes above.
+It is important to note here that we did not compute weighted mean effect size magnitudes for each study, but simply computed the mean of the raw effect size magnitudes as calculated in the section "Visualizing the decline effect using raw effect size magnitudes" above.
 To check for citation bias, we visually assessed the relationship between impact factor and the number of citations per year (according to Google Scholar on September 10, 2021) for each study, as well as the relationship between mean effect size magnitude and citations per year.
-We chose to use Google Scholar for citation data because it has been shown to be more comprehensive than other sources (e.g., Web of Science, Journal Citation Reports, and Scopus), as Google Scholar not only captures the vast majority of citations documented by these other sources, but tends to capture more citations that are missed by those sources [66,67].
 If citation bias was present in this field, citations per year would be positively correlated with mean effect size magnitude.
 Furthermore, if selective publication bias was influencing citation bias, a positive relationship between impact factor and citations per year would be present.

-To assess if low sample sizes could contribute to large effect sizes (i.e., higher probability of Type 1 error), we plotted mean effect size magnitude for each study against the mean sample size of that study.
+Finally, to assess if low sample sizes could contribute to large effect sizes (i.e., higher probability of Type 1 error), we plotted mean effect size magnitude for each study against the mean sample size of that study.
 If low sample size was influencing effect sizes among studies in this field, large effect sizes would cluster near the lower end of the sample size spectrum.